 The brake automatically locks the Seakeeper so it cannot generate excessive anti-rolling torque loads in the event of a system fault or alarm, loss of electrical power or loss of brake pressure.
-The brake can be locked from the Display or by shutting off power locally at the Motor Drive Box or Seakeeper Control System.
+The brake can be locked from the Display or by shutting off AC and DC power at the supply breakers.